Scripta-Qumranica-Electronica/Scrollery-website/docs/SETUP.md

 # start the container
 docker run --name SQE_Database -e MYSQL_ROOT_PASSWORD=none -d -p 3307:3306 sqe-maria:latest

+# Wait a minute or so to ensure the container is started, and the DB process is initialized

+# ... then
 # import the data
 docker exec -i SQE_Database /tmp/import-docker.sh
 ```